 The grapes for the Oldenburg Chenin Blanc 2017 are harvested by hand and then taken to the cellar where they are destalked and crushed.
 65% of the wine is tank fermented, while the remainder are fermented in French Oak Barrels.
 Maturation took place in French oak barrels, half of which were new.
 The wine was then prepared for bottling.

 It looks like

-Bottled under silver screw cap in a Burgundy shaped bottle with the usual elegant silver label which Oldenburg Vineyards uses for its white wines.
-In the glass, it is a pale golden straw in colour with green amber flashes.
+Bottled in a Burgundy shaped bottled under screw cap with the elegant Oldenburg grey and silver label with Chenin Blanc printed in black.
+In the glass, the wine is pale golden straw with lime green flashes.

 It smells like